hubble459/orbis-runner/doc/stand-up_log.md

 - Serwet worked on updating the diagrams
 - Quentin added some new functions to the level maker
 - Joost has a retake test for algorithms and thus decided to study for that

+## Stand-up 19-06-2020 13:15
+- Talked about progress
+- Quentin finished the shop issue
+- Joost and Serwet did not work on this project because of other projects.